-A. The Contractor shall document measurable progress toward achieving the individual's service goals every six months in a format approved by the County.
-Six (6) month progress updates must be sent to the DDA Case Resource Manager and the client/guardian.

-- B. If clients in Individual Employment or Group Supported Employment have not obtained paid employment at minimum wage or better within six (6) months the Contractor will: - 1.
-Review the progress toward service goals (6 month plan). - 2.
-Provide evidence of consultation with the client/guardian. - 3.
-Develop additional strategies with the client/guardian and CRM; strategies may include technical assistance, changing to a new provider, and/or additional resources as needed to support employment goals. - 4.
-Document the new strategies developed with-in the 6 month plan for each client within the client's file. - C. If after 12 months the client remains unemployed, an annual plan review will be conducted.
-The Contractor will address steps outlined in the previous six month plan report and identify new goals for the annual plan.
-The County Coordinator will be invited to attend this Annual Plan Review along with the client, parent/guardian, DDA Case Manager and any other supports that may offer valuable input.
-The client will have the option of changing service providers. - D. The client may request to participate in Community Inclusion after nine (9) months of job development services or may choose to remain in an employment services and continue looking for paid employment.
-Individuals requesting to participate in Community Inclusion will be referred to their DDA Case Resource Manager.
+- A. The Contractor shall document measurable progress toward achieving the individual's service goals every six months in a format approved by the County.
+Six (6) month progress updates must be sent to the DDA Case Resource Manager and the Client/Guardian. - B. If Clients in Individual Employment or Group Supported Employment have not obtained paid employment at minimum wage or better within six (6) months, the Contractor will: - 1.
+Review the progress toward service goals (6-month plan). - 2.
+Provide evidence of consultation with the Client/Guardian. - 3.
+Develop additional strategies with the Client/Guardian and CRM; strategies may include technical assistance, changing to a new provider, and/or additional resources as needed to support employment goals. - 4.
+Document the new strategies developed with-in the 6-month plan for each Client within the Client's file. - C. If after 12 months the Client remains unemployed, an annual plan review will be conducted.
+The Contractor will address steps outlined in the previous six-month plan report and identify new goals for the annual plan.
+The County Coordinator will be invited to attend this Annual Plan Review along with the Client, parent/Guardian, DDA Case Manager and any other supports that may offer valuable input.
+The Client will have the option of changing service providers.